-NOTE: Nothing herein or below shall be construed as contravening the standards for health information contained in HIPAA relating to privacy, confidentiality, or security of personal health information.
+NOTE: Nothing herein or below shall be construed as contravening the standards for health information contained in HIPAA and similar federal and state laws relating to privacy, confidentiality, or security of personal health information.
 Generally, the recommendations below pertain to de-identified and aggregated data only.

 - Submission of data from physician practices to third parties must be voluntary.

 - Physician practices must reserve the right to submit data to entities of their own choosing, either in addition to or as part of the chain of data submission (e.g., to payers, health plans, or community data repositories), for purposes such as quality improvement, performance measurement and research programs.